guitmonk-1290/Advanced-RAG-LLM/README.md

 # Advanced-RAG-LLM

-This is the Back-end repo for the LLM API in the Advanced-RAG project
+This is the Back-end repo for the LLM API in the Advanced-RAG project encorporating feedback from the user

 ## Installation
 ```